 God revealed himself to Balaam (Num.
 24);

 Jonah preached to Nineveh, and they repented in sackcloth and ashes.
-After he left, did some of them experience lasting salvation, even though they were not part of the covenantal chosen people?
-(Jonah 3-4).
-Jonah preached in the early to mid 700’s and Nineveh in 612 B.C., but maybe at the time some experienced a level of salvation at the time of his preaching.
+After he left, did some of them experience lasting salvation, even though they were not part of the covenantal chosen people (Jonah 3-4)?
+Jonah preached in the early to mid 700’s and Nineveh was sacked in 612 B.C., but maybe at the time of Jonah some experienced a level of salvation.

 King Hiram acknowledged God (2 Chron.
 2:11-12);